 I am [full name of your child]’s parent.
 My child has been struggling at school.
 [Provide detailed information about your concerns, using supporting evidence such as test scores, teacher communications, work samples, etc.]

-I have been working with [name of your child’s teacher(s)], and [I have not seen any improvement or the problems have been getting worse], despite having tried the following things.
+I have been working with [name of your child’s teacher(s)] to help my child, and [I have not seen any improvement or the problems have been getting worse].
 [Describe any interventions that were tried, including after-school tutoring, differentiated or small-group instruction, response to intervention (RtI) and informal accommodations in the classroom]

 Therefore, I am writing to formally request that my child be evaluated for special education services under the Child Find obligations of the Individuals with Disabilities Education Act (IDEA).

-I look forward to working with you within the next [15 days] to develop an assessment plan to begin the evaluation process.
-Please ensure that I receive copies of assessment results [7 days] prior to any meeting because I cannot effectively inspect and review the records unless I receive those copies.
+I look forward to working with you within the next 10 school days to develop an assessment plan to begin the evaluation process.
+Please ensure that I receive copies of assessment results 7 days prior to any meeting because I cannot effectively inspect and review the records unless I receive those copies.
 Thank you very much for your help.

 Signature of Parent

 You can follow the typical paths from an evaluation to an Individualized Education Program (IEP) in the infographic below from Understood.org and titled IEP Roadmap: How to Seek Out Special Education Services for Your Child.

 © Understood.org | unendorsed cropped infographic used by invitation to download and share